wazo-platform/wazo-platform.org/content/contribute/style_guide.md

 Tests
 -----

-Tests for a package are placed in their own folder named \"tests\" inside the package.
+Tests for a package are placed in their own folder named `tests` inside the package.

 Example: